chef/chef-web-docs/chef_master/source/integrate_delivery_github.rst

 You will need:

 * A project repository in GitHub with at least one commit.
-* A service account used by Chef Automate that has full access to your GitHub repository.
+* A service account used by Workflow that has full access to your GitHub repository.
 * Your teams set up with read-only access to this repository.
-Chef Automate will manage creation of pull requests and merging of pull requests.
+Workflow will manage creation of pull requests and merging of pull requests.

 Do the following steps:

 #.
-In Chef Automate's web UI, click the ``Workflow`` button in the top navigation.
+In Workflow's web UI, click the ``Workflow`` button in the top navigation.
 #.
 Select ``Workflow Orgs`` from the left navigation.
 #.
 Click the organization you want to add a project to.
 #.
 Click the pencil button of the project you wish to update.